lunarc/lunarc_docs/docs/manual/manual_modules.md

 #### Enquiring about user collections

-To get a list of all user collections you have created using the sub-command **savelist**:
+To get a list of all user collections you have created use the sub-command **savelist**:

 ```bash
 module savelist